 Team Member Dashboard: If you’re a visionary leader, you’re someone who focuses on the big picture.
 Connecting goals back to the organization’s mission or linking their progress to a core value can be a great way to flex your visionary leadership skills.
 Maybe you’re more of a coaching leader, meaning you’re someone who can quickly recognize their team members’ strengths, weaknesses, and motivators to help each individual improve.
 71% of employees who believe their manager can name their strengths feels engaged and energized by their work, so referencing data can be a great way to inspire your team and build trust (Gallup).
 Leveraging Summary Reporting can be a great way to have a data driven conversation that focuses on progress and development opportunities.

 Employee Resource Center: If you’re more of a hands-off leader, you can guide and support your team by asking the right questions and providing them with tools and learning resources.
 Asking questions shows an interest in learning and shows that you trust your Team Member, increasing their trust in you (HBR).
 Try attaching a Growth Mindset Reflection guide to a Spark the next time your direct report finishes a project.
-Or, after you finish an Evaluation, encourage them to check out What Now, What Next so that they can enter into the development conversation prepared to be an active participant.
+Or, after you finish an employee assessment, encourage them to check out What Now, What Next so that they can enter into the development conversation prepared to be an active participant.

 There is no one right way to lead your team.
 That’s why here at Truvelop, we’ve worked to create a variety of tools and resources that allow you to connect with your team in a way that best aligns with your leadership style.